AriMeron/Game/README.md

 - Players will embody prominent politicians, adding a unique twist to the game.

 **Weapons**
 - Both parties have party-specific weapons that have different advantages, but should have the same strength.
+Each player starts with 100 health.
 - Republicans: semi-autonomatic weapons.
+Each hit is -1 health.
-- Democrats: killer drones that periodically hit the Republicans without fail, but they only have throwing knives.
+- Democrats: killer drones that periodically hit the Republicans without fail (-3 health), but they only have throwing knives (-1 point, but less range and firing time).

 **Teams:**
 - Engage in epic 5v5 battles with the following politicians: